About Our Charity

 Esophageal cancer is the seventh most fatal cancer in men in the United Kingdom.
 There are two primary types of cancer of the esophagus, adenocarcinoma, and squamous cell carcinoma, which differ by the types of cell in which the cancer originates.
 While in the past squamous cell carcinoma was most common, adenocarcinoma is now the most common form of the disease.

 You dont have to enter one of our events, if you dont live near one of our venues you can still support our charity by taking part in another event and running on our behalf.

 Join our running leagues today.

-We dont have time to sit around or relax, if cancer dosent affect you then you can be sure it effects a friend or family member.
+We dont have time to sit around or relax, if cancer dosen’t affect you then you can be sure it affects a friend or family member.
 Cancer touches over 95% of lives in the UK and we’re fighting back.

 Support us.
 Run with us.
 Get Fit with Us.
-Join our events schedules today and improve your running, personal fitness and measure your sucess by entering our unning leagues.
-You dont have to be a pro, we provide a handicap system so every runner can compete at different levels of fitness.
+Join our event schedule today and improve your running, personal fitness and measure your success by entering our running leagues.
+You don’t have to be a pro, we provide a handicap system so every runner can compete at different levels of fitness.

 What our participants say

 The events team were fantastic, the run started on time, the volunteers were great and a good day was had by all!

 The weather was fantastic, the park staff and charity staff were great and I ran a PB!